gaballench/spine_terminology/README.md

 Please cite this as:

 Ballen, G.A. & de Pinna, M.C.C.
 2021.
 A Standardized Terminology of Spines in the Order Siluriformes (Actinopterygii: Ostariophysi).
-Zoological Journal of the Linnean Society XXX(XX):XXX-XXX.
+Zoological Journal of the Linnean Society XXX(XX):XXX-XXX